krgamestudios/Toy/getting-started/quick-start-guide.md

 ## External Libraries

-The host may, at it's own discretion, make external libraries available to the scripts.
+The host may, at its own discretion, make external libraries available to the scripts.
 To access these, you can use the `import` keyword:

 ```
 import standard;